googlea57ec952780bc208

 I do not usually refund payments made (either whole or part payments) but I can offer you:

-1. The chance to use your payment towards a course or workshop at a later date within one year of the original courser.
+1. The chance to use your payment towards a course or workshop at a later date within one year of the original course.

 2. If the workshop fills up and there is a waiting list, you may receive a refund if your place is taken by someone on the waiting list.